juergenweb/FrontendForms/README.md

 ```php
 $form->appendLabelOnCheckboxes(false); // the input tag will be wrapped by the label tag
 ```
-You can do the same for radion buttons by using the appendLabelOnRadios() method.
+You can do the same for radio buttons by using the appendLabelOnRadios() method.

 #### setUploadPath()
 If you are using a file upload field on your form, by default all uploaded files will be stored inside the "temp_uploads" folder of this module.
-This is the default folder, for storing the files and if you are sending emails with attachement, the module grabs the files for attachements from this "temp_uploads" folder and remove all files inside this folder after successfull submission.
+This is the default folder, for storing the files and if you are sending emails with attachment, the module grabs the files for attachments from this "temp_uploads" folder and remove all files inside this folder after successful submission.
 So this folder will not be the right place if you want to store files permanently.
 For this case you have the possibility to change the upload folder.
 If you are adding true as second parameter inside the parenthesis, the folder will be created if it does not exist, otherwise you will get